epicweb-dev/epic-stack/docs/guiding-principles.md

   custom-built services and vice-versa.
 - **Only one way:** Avoid providing more than one way to do the same thing.
 This applies to both the pre-configured code and the documentation.
+- **Offline Development:** We want to enable offline development as much as possible.
+Naturally we need to use third party services for some things (like email), but for those we'll strive to provide a way to mock them out for local development.